A1aaAhmed/A1aaAhmed/README.md

-# Hi there 👋 I'm Alaa, a junior software developer fascinated by the magic of coding.
+# Hi there 👋 I'm Alaa,
+I am a junior software developer fascinated by the magic of coding.
 Currently on the lookout for new challenges and opportunities to grow!
+I graduated from the Alexandria University!
 <!--
 **A1aaAhmed/A1aaAhmed** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.